1. Home

 Tap water

-In general, tap water is easily accessible.
+In general, tap water is easily accessible and safe to drink.
+When this is not the case, boil water advisories and do not use advisories are published to inform the population.
 In Québec, a number of standards are in place to ensure we have excellent quality water.
 By applying these standards, potentially harmful contaminants can be monitored.

 Drinking tap water instead of bottled water is an eco-responsible choice.
-Reducing the use of single-use plastic bottles reduces waste production and pollution from the manufacture, transportation and disposal of these bottles.
+Reducing the use of single-use plastic bottles reduces waste and pollution associated with their life cycle, from manufacture to disposal.

 Drink water more often